-MHFA Multifamily Workbook Form (MHFA Workbook/HTC 1).
+1. MHFA Multifamily Workbook Form (MHFA Workbook/HTC 1).
 As part of your Carryover application, an updated Multifamily Workbook must be submitted.
-An electronic (Excel version) and a printed and fully executed version of the Multifamily Workbook, with all changes from the initial application Workbook must be highlighted and initialed.
+An Excel version and a printed PDF fully executed version of the Multifamily Workbook, with all changes from the initial application Workbook must be highlighted and initialed.
 The updated application form must be signed by at least one general partner involved in the project.
 For material changes, refer to Manual Section IV.G.3.